 Frequently asked questions about Educational Therapies:

 What is educational therapy and how is it different to tutoring?
 At Chrysalis Center we employ a staff of experienced and credentialed educational and speech and language therapists.
 While tutoring provides one on one support to the struggling learner; educational therapy is the application of specific techniques and procedures during one-one-one sessions, which have been scientifically demonstrated to improve skills and increase the intake of information to permanently change the learner.
 At Chrysalis Center we use the most effective methods available such as Phono-Graphic and Language Wise (McGuinness & McGuinness, 1996, 1998, 2000, 2011), Pay Attention, Integrated Listening Systems, and Montessori and Clay Math.
 Phono-Graphix, for instance, (developed by Dr. McGuinness, in 1996) has been demonstrated to get average gains of over two years in reading scores in12-sessions (McGuinnness, et al, 1996).
 In a functional MRI study, students taught with Phono-Graphix demonstrated improved brain connectivity (Simos, et al, 2001, 2002, 2006).ere.

 Frequently asked questions about Applied Behavior Analysis:

-- What is applied behavior analysis and how is it different to psychology?
+- What is applied behavior analysis?
 Applied behavior analysis is the study of behavior and the application of what we understand about behavior to improve the quality of life of the individual.
-Behavior analysts work with a broad variety of clients including children and families, students in schools, individuals wishing to improve their health related behavior, employees and employers, and individuals in institutions.
-At Chrysalis our areas of specialization are children and families, students in schools, and individuals wishing to improve their health related behaviors.
+Behavior analysts work with a broad variety of clients including children and families, couples, students in schools, individuals wishing to improve their health related behavior.